temporalio/documentation/docs/concepts/visibility.md

 You can use the default Search Attributes in a List Filter, such as in the Temporal Web UI or with the `tctl workflow list` commands, under the following conditions:

-- Without Advanced Visibility, you can only use the `=` operator with a single default Search Attribute in your List Filter.
+- Without advanced Visibility, you can only use the `=` operator with a single default Search Attribute in your List Filter.
   For example: `tctl workflow list -q "ExecutionStatus = 'Completed'"` or `tctl workflow list -q "WorkflowType = 'YourWorkflow'"`.
-- With Advanced Visibility, you can combine default Search Attributes in a List Filter to get a list of specific Workflow Executions.
+- With advanced Visibility, you can combine default Search Attributes in a List Filter to get a list of specific Workflow Executions.
   For example: `tctl workflow list -q "WorkflowType = 'main.YourWorkflowDefinition' and ExecutionStatus != 'Running' and (StartTime > '2022-06-07T16:46:34.236-08:00' or CloseTime < '2022-06-08T16:46:34-08:00')"`

 ### Custom Search Attributes